strongdm/comply/themes/comply-soc2/README.md

 Procedure tracking is updated whenever `comply sync` is invoked.
 Invoke a sync prior to `comply build` to include the most current ticket status.

+## Satisfying controls

+The standards specified in `standards/` are satisfied based on the documents located in `narratives/`, and `policies/`, and `procedures/`.
+The default document templates are mapped to standards according to the `satisfies` YAML front matter, however these default controls will not register as "satisfied" until front matter is added to the document indicating the document is live.
+This ensures you review the default template and customize for your environment.
+Set `live: true` in the document once the control described within is active in your environment.

 # Procedure Scheduler

 Any `procedures/` that include a `cron` schedule will automatically created in your configured ticketing system whenever `comply scheduler` is executed.
 The scheduler will backfill any overdue tickets.